nZEDb/nZEDb/README.md

 ### Software

 	PHP 5.6+ (and various modules)
-	MySQL 5.5+ (Postgres is not supported)
-	Python 2.7 or 3.0 (and various modules)(Optional.
-Most useful on Windows.)
+    MariaDB 10.0 (strongly preferred DB)
-The installation guides have more detailed software requirements.
+	MySQL 5.6+ (secondary option, needs specific compatibily adjustment) The installation guides have more detailed software requirements.

 ### Database

-Most (if not all) distributions ship MySQL with a default configuration that will perform well on a Raspberry Pi.
+Most (if not all) distributions ship MariaDB with a default configuration that will perform well on a Raspberry Pi.
 If you wish to store more that 500K releases, these default settings will quickly lead to poor performance.
 Expect this.

 As a general rule of thumb the database will need a minimum of 1-2G buffer RAM for every million releases you intend to store.
 That RAM should be assigned to either of these two parameters:
 - key_buffer_size			(MyISAM)